Comparative Analysis of Biomechanical Properties of Mammalian Fur

 Polar Bear

 Not inhabiting the same evolutionary niche, the polar bear’s fur is very different from the unique porcupine quills and has evolved very different properties.
-The structure of polar bear fur is multifunctional and adapted for the polar bear’s environment, providing both visual and crucial thermal insulation.
+The structure of polar bear fur is multifunctional and adapted for the polar bear’s environment, providing both visual camouflage and crucial thermal insulation.
 The polar bear has a bulky fur, consisting of two well-defined layers: a softer layer of dense white underfur topped by an outer layer of 5-15 cm long guard hairs (Khattab and Tributsch, 2016).

 As discussed earlier, the hair shaft of the polar bear is hollow.
 This allows for some of the properties that will be discussed in a further section on optical properties.
 On a macroscopic level, polar bears are furred completely except for the tip of their nose (Ivlev, 2020).
 This permits them to have almost zero loss of body heat.
 This is due to the fact that polar bear fur contains several different sizes of hair, with a large density of interfaces.
 The insulation value of the fur may be affected by both the density of hairs and their structure (Khattab and Tributsch, 2016).